Exam Information

 What happens if I arrive late for my exam?

 You should arrive at school within plenty of time prior to your exam starting.
-If you arrive more than 1 hour after the official start time (where an exam is more than 1 hour), we have to inform the awarding body, and they will decide whether to mark your paper or not.
+However, if you arrive more than 1 hour after the official start time, and where an exam is more than 1 hour in duration, you may not be allowed to enter the exam room.
+Should you be given permission to enter the exam room we have a duty to inform the awarding body of the incident, and they will decide whether to mark your paper or not.

 Can I leave the exam early?

-No, you must remain in the exam hall until the end of the exam.
+No, you must remain in the exam room until the end of the exam.

 Can I sit my exam on a different day?